 Taking a FinTech class can help you begin a career in the lucrative field of FinTech.
 However, enrolling in a class means putting aside the time to learn and practice the skills you’re looking to acquire.
 You’ll also need to think about the price you’re willing to pay for a FinTech class before enrolling in one.
-This article will help you consider how you will benefit from a FinTech class to help you decide whether they are worth it.
+This article will help you consider how you will benefit from a FinTech class to help you decide whether it is worth it.

 If you’re looking to start a career in FinTech, including one in cybersecurity, financial management, or data science, you’re likely to find a FinTech class worth taking.
 Classes will help you understand FinTech concepts, develop a sense of financial literacy, and help you develop skills that easily transfer to other industries.
-FinTech classes will also provide you the chance to work on projects and gain hands-on experience to help you decide if FinTech is the right field for you.
+FinTech classes will also provide you with the chance to work on projects and gain hands-on experience to help you decide if FinTech is the right field for you.

 Consider the Costs